BACK TO INDEX

 A class of distributed systems with a cyclic interconnection structure is considered.
 These systems arise in several biochemical applications and they can undergo diffusion driven instability which leads to a formation of spatially heterogeneous patterns.
 In this paper, a class of cyclic systems in which addition of diffusion does not have a destabilizing effect is identified.
 For these systems global stability results hold if the "secant" criterion is satisfied.
 In the linear case, it is shown that the secant condition is necessary and sufficient for the existence of a decoupled quadratic Lyapunov function, which extends a recent diagonal stability result to partial differential equations.
 For reaction-diffusion equations with nondecreasing coupling nonlinearities global asymptotic stability of the origin is established.
 All of the derived results remain true for both linear and nonlinear positive diffusion terms.
 Similar results are shown for compartmental systems.

 5. M. Arcak and E.D.
 Sontag.
 Diagonal stability of a class of cyclic systems and its connection with the secant criterion.
 Automatica, 42:1531-1537, 2006.
-[PDF] Keyword(s): passive systems, systems biology, biochemical networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.
+[PDF] Keyword(s): passive systems, systems biology, reaction networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.

 Abstract: